Staff Bonuses/Director Fees

 Single Touch Payroll (STP)

-From 1 July 2019, all employers will be required to report payment of wages and superannuation to the ATO in real time.
+From 1 July 2019, all employers have been required to report payment of wages and superannuation to the ATO in real time.

 We have a detailed the reporting overhaul and requirements for businesses here which includes provisions for extensions of time, carve outs for micro businesses (< 4 employees) and closely held employers.